BitCurator/bitcurator-access-webtools/README.md

 DIMAC provides simple access to disk images over the web using open source technologies including The Sleuth Kit, PyTSK, and Flask.

-To clone out the DIMAC code repo, run:
+To check out the DIMAC code repo, run:

 * git clone https://github.com/kamwoods/dimac

+Running the sample program is easy.
+Simply do the following:

+* cd dimac
+* python runserver.py

+Now, open a web browser and navigate to 127.0.0.1:5000

 # Dependencies